-An Intent to Receive a Certificate of Credit form must be completed by November 1 in the fall semester before the certificate of credit is to be awarded in May, August, or December.
+An Intent to Receive a Certificate of Credit form must be completed by November 1 in the fall semester before the certificate of credit is to be awarded in December, May or August of the current academic year.
 A student may obtain the form in the Office of Admissions and Records or in any division office.
 The completed form will indicate the certificate of credit to be received, the effective catalog year, and the projected date for completion of all program requirements.
 The student should verify the required information with the academic advisor and confirm with the advisor that all certificate of credit requirements will be met by the projected date of graduation.
-The completed form with the signature of the advisor is to be submitted to the Office of Admissions and Records by November of the completion year.
+The completed form with the signature of the advisor is to be submitted to the Office of Admissions and Records by November 1 of the completion year.
 If a student does not finish the certificate of credit requirements during the year that the Intent form is filed, he/she should contact the Office of Admissions and Records during the term that requirements will be completed.